 [Regulation 8]

-The Commissioner of Public Health (or the (a) Local Health Authority) being the person entitled to the benefit of the charge for the sum of dollars and……………………..cents which by virtue of Section 372 of the Health Act 1911, and the regulations made thereunder was on the………..day of , 19………, registered against all that piece of land being (b) and numbered (c) , doth hereby acknowledge and declare that the whole of the moneys owing and payable under or in respect of or in relation to the said charge have been completely paid, satisfied, and discharged, and that the said Commissioner of Public Health (or the said (a) Local Health Authority) no longer has any claim against the said land under the said charge and that the said land may be discharged from the said charge.
+The CEO (or the (a) Local Health Authority) being the person entitled to the benefit of the charge for the sum of dollars and……………………..cents which by virtue of Section 372 of the Health Act 1911, and the regulations made thereunder was on the………..day of , 19………, registered against all that piece of land being (b) and numbered (c) , doth hereby acknowledge and declare that the whole of the moneys owing and payable under or in respect of or in relation to the said charge have been completely paid, satisfied, and discharged, and that the said CEO (or the said (a) Local Health Authority) no longer has any claim against the said land under the said charge and that the said land may be discharged from the said charge.

 As witness my hand hereto set this………….day of , 19…….